 - Use biodegradable soap for washing.

-- If you find any safe or freshwater source drink up to your fill so you can save your carrying water for later
+- If you find any safe or freshwater source, drink up to your fill so you can save your carrying water for later

-If you run out of water during camping and returning to the base is not an option, your next best chance is to search for a source of freshwater nearby.
 You can search for a pond or river nearby.
 But drinking directly from these sources can put your health at risk.
 The water source can be contaminated with many dangerous chemicals, bacteria, viruses, and decayed remains of dead animals.
-Drinking water without purification can be harmful to your health.

 Knowing how to purify water can save you!